dmd-program/dmd-400-sp17/capstone-project-proposal.md

    * List existing digital media skills and other relevant skills.
    * List any skills you hope to obtain during this project.
 3. **Concept**
-   * Concise description of the project idea
+   * Concise description of the project ideas, both functional and aesthetic.
-   * What’s interesting about it and or what is new/novel?
+   * What design methods will be used?
-   * What Digital media is used?
+   * What production tools will be used?
-   * What topics need to be researched?
+   * What topics and theory need to be researched?
-   * Who is the audience for the work?
+   * Who is the intended audience?
 4. **Advisor**
    * Project advisor name
      * The advisor can be a mentor or client you are working with to develop the project.
 Choose a faculty member, industry professional, or real-world client that you will have at least three interactions with in order to facilitate the development of your project.